 The uplift of duty and/or Goods and Services Tax (GST)-paid or accounted (i.e. GST-accounted goods refer to those imported under IRAS’ Major Exporter Scheme or Import Deferment GST Scheme) sea stores does not require any customs permit, if the goods are not controlled for export.
 The uplift of such goods must be reported in the “Monthly Statement of Stores Supplied to Vessels” to be submitted to the Permits Compliance Branch.

 Duty and/or Goods and Services Tax (GST)-paid or accounted sea stores that are controlled for export require proper authorisation (e.g. advance notification, licence or certificate approval) from the relevant CAs before they can be uplifted onto the vessels.
 The relevant CAs may also require a Customs export permit [Message / Declaration Type Code = OUT(DRT)] to account for the uplift of such controlled goods.

-Before applying for the above Customs permit, suppliers of dutiable sea stores or their appointed Declaring Agents are required to lodge a security.
+Before obtaining the above customs permit, suppliers of dutiable sea stores or their appointed Declaring Agents are required to lodge a security

-When applying for the permit, the following information must be declared:
+When obtaining the permit, the following information must be declared: